Similar in format to BBC1's Disco which had started just a few weeks' earlier, but

 aimed at a weekday tea-

-Weekly music paper Record Mirror had advertised for contestants in April 1975 and one of those who replied was Brian Kotz, who would help represent eventual winners Thames, before going into a music career of his own with blues/R&B band Back To Zero.
+Weekly music paper Record Mirror advertised for contestants in April 1975 and one of those who replied was Brian Kotz, who would help represent eventual winners Thames, before going into a music career of his own with blues/R&B band Back To Zero.

 Devised by Yorkshire producer Ian Bolt who had previously produced Play It Again Stewpot where puppets played pop stars.
 The pilot show, shot in January 1975 featured two members of Pilot on one of the teams.